ContainerSolutions/ImageWolf/README.md

 The next step is to link Reggie with a registry.
 Whenever an image is pushed to the registry, Reggie will immediately pull it and distribute across all the nodes.
-At the moment Reggie only works with the private Docker registry and will trigger for all pushed images.
+At the moment Reggie only works with the private Docker registry and will distribute all pushed images.
 To set up a private registry linked to Reggie:

 ```